-Wild birds are natural reservoirs for all known strains of the avian influenza virus (AIV).
+Wild birds are natural reservoirs for all known strains of the avian influenza virus.
 Aquatic birds such as waterfowl and shorebirds are most often associated with the virus, but many other wild bird species can be infected.
 The virus can be transmitted to domestic birds including chickens, turkeys, pheasants, quail, ducks, and geese.

-Avian influenza viruses are distributed worldwide and have been isolated on all continents except Antarctica.
+AI viruses are distributed worldwide and have been isolated on all continents except Antarctica.
 Waterfowl and shorebirds can carry the disease long distances during their natural migrations.
 The virus can also spread from country to country by importation of infected birds and bird products.
-Avian influenza can spread from farm to farm via movement of infected birds or people carrying the virus on their clothing, boots, contaminated equipment, and feed.
+Avian influenza can spread from farm to farm via movement of infected birds or people carrying the virus on their clothing, and especially boots, contaminated equipment, and feed.

 H5N1 is a particularly infectious and fatal strain of the virus that was originally reported in China in 2003 and has since spread to the Middle East, Europe, Africa, and Russia.
 There have been outbreaks of highly pathogenic AI in domestic poultry in the United States, though there have been no recorded outbreaks of AI in New England.